 Despite this, there is a fantastic underwater world much closer to home, along the periphery of and intermixed with urban development in coastal cities.
 Though we may think of these environments as void of life, they are very much alive, and in some cases are more diverse than natural habitats within the same region.

-Got ideas, questions, or comments?
-Drop me a line!
+If you have ideas, questions, or comments, drop me a line!